Sensorineural Hearing Loss

 LM: “I no never hear in that ear.”

-He grabs the phone and my mother proceeds to sing.
+Little Man grabs the phone and my mother proceeds to sing.
 I sit in my bed, confused.
-I talk to my mom and let her know what she said and she said that I should probably go and see if he has an ear infection.
-Little Man has a HIGH threshold for pain, so him not telling me that his ears hurt is really not that shocking.
+I talk to my mom and let her know what she said and she said that I should probably go and see if this child has an ear infection.
+Little Man has a HIGH threshold for pain, so this child not telling me that his ears hurt is really not that shocking.

 We go and his ears are fine.

 I make an appointment with the local health department to get an initial screening.
-They said that he seems to have some loss, go and get it checked further into but not to be too concerned.
+They said that Little Man seems to have some loss, go and get it checked further into but not to be too concerned.

 I call and get an appointment with Murray State’s hearing clinic.
 I’ve worked with Susan Brown over the course of a few years, so we are familiar with each other and she is super good at what she does.

 We get there and get the test done.
 She just smiles and says I need to go and see an audiologist.
-She said that he is deaf in his right ear.
+She said that Little Man is deaf in his right ear.

 I just sit there with, I’m guessing, a puzzled look on my face.

-SB: He is deaf in his right ear and he is borderline normal in his left…but still normal.
+SB: This child is deaf in his right ear and is borderline normal in his left…but still normal.

 Me: I don’t understand.